What are the main objectives of network security

 Only the owner of the private key can decrypt messages encrypted with the corresponding public key, ensuring confidentiality.

 Asymmetric encryption is slower and more computationally intensive compared to symmetric encryption, making it less suitable for encrypting large amounts of data.
-It is often used for key exchange and digital signatures.
+It is often used for key exchange and digital signatures. - Example: RSA (Rivest-Shamir-Adleman), ECC (Elliptic Curve Cryptography), and DSA (Digital Signature Algorithm) are common asymmetric encryption algorithms.

 Here’s a simplified analogy to understand the difference: